marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 1. Go to www.mathworks.com and create a user account. **Your username MUST be your UT email address!**
 2. Go to [UT Service Now](https://ut.service-now.com/utss/catalogoverview.do?sysparam_citems_id=f9d65c7c4ff9d200f6897bcd0210c77d&sysparam_cat_id=e0d08b13c3330100c8b837659bba8fb4,Information%20Technology&sys_click_name=features&sys_features=1) and request MATLAB. **Click the Request button in the MATLAB for Students Only box near the bottom of the page.** Your request may take a day or two to process, so don't delay.
 3. Sign in to your mathworks account and you should see a license from UT is available to you.
-Use that license to download MATLAB (version 2018a or 2018b).
+Use that license to download MATLAB (latest version).
 Then run the installer.
-If you can afford the space (~23 GB) *get all the toolboxes that you can*.
+If you can afford the space (>20 GB) *get all the toolboxes that you can*.
 If not, *get at least those toolboxes listed at https://www.mathworks.com/products.html under the MATLAB product family sections 'Math, Statistics, and Optimization', 'Signal Processing', 'Image Processing' and 'Computational Biology'.*

 Note, once you've registered you can also use MATLAB via an online interface that mimicks the application environment at https://matlab.mathworks.com.